tigerwill90/fox/README.md

 ````
 #### Error handling
 Since new route may be added at any given time, Fox, unlike other router, does not panic when a route is malformed or conflicts with another.
-Instead, it returns the following error type
+Instead, it returns the following error values
 ```go
 ErrRouteNotFound = errors.New("route not found")
 ErrRouteExist    = errors.New("route already registered")